 The results summary list, sorted by column, contains information that will allow you to rapidly assess how relevant the documents are that you find.
-Please note that information within square brackets generally reflects Library and Archives Canada hypotheses, from clues found within the document.
+Please note that information within square brackets generally reflects LAC hypotheses, from clues found within the document.
 Each page of the list describes 30 documents.

 The first (Title) and sixth (Item number ISN) columns are linked to the detailed description (see below).
 Using the link will bring you to the detailed description.